 - We will post your Wills to you for signature & return in a prepaid envelope with detailed instructions on signing your Will in the presence of two independent witnesses in accordance with the law on the signature of Wills;

-- If you prefer we can arrange for a meeting in either our Belfast or Bangor offices to attend to your signature of your Will(s) in the presence of two witnesses that we will provide;
+- If you prefer we can arrange for a meeting in either our Belfast or Bangor offices of up to 15 minutes to attend to your signature of the Will(s) in the presence of two witnesses that we will provide;

 - We will post you a copy of your signed Will and can provide you with an electronic copy of your signed Will(s) at any time;